microsoft/AzureTRE/docs/quickstart.md

 ### Build and push docker images

-To build and push the docker images run:
+To build and push the docker images required by the TRE and publish them to the container registry created during the bootstrap stageFix type run:

 - From bash run `./build_and_publish_docker_images.sh.sh`

-This Terraform creates & configures the following:

-- Resource Group (also in bootstrap).
-- Storage Account for holding Terraform state (also in bootstrap).
-- Azure Container Registry.

 ## TRE Deployment